DiscoverMeteor/DiscoverMeteor_De/README.md

 For this book, I decided to use the 'friends/familiy' variation, which translates to 'Du'.
 So the author talks to the reader directly, which I find more appropriate for this kind of *geeky* material ;)

 #### Time
 We talk in the 'present' form.
 I somehow dislike the original texts where the authors 'wanted' to do something... did they stop wanting it?
-I guess no - wo let's keep it present (pun intended).
+I guess no - so let's keep it present (pun intended).

 Andy